jlegatheaux/RC2020-assignments/assignment-5/README.md

 javac -d bin -cp ../cnss/src/ src/*.java
 ```

 Modify your src/DVControl.java file and compile it.
-To test, use for example
+To test it inside the assignment5 directory use,for example

 ```
 java -cp bin:../cnss/bin cnss.simulator.Simulator configs/config5.1.txt